-An increasing membrane performance relates to a higher permeation flux.
+increasing An membrane performance relates to a higher permeation flux.
 For this reason, a study investigated and found that the high amount of impurities in the raw petroleum oil refinery wastewater used as membrane feed was the major cause of low permeation flux [82].
 They then emphasized the implementation of hybrid nano-porous membranepowdered activated carbon (NPM-PAC) to overcome this issue.
 The experimental work indicated NPM alone was less effective in terms of steady permeation flux by reaching 78.7 L/(m2h).
-Reversely, hybrid NPM-PAC with optimum PAC dosage could enhance permeation flux value almost double or up to 133.8 L/(m^2 h) , and also decreased steady fouling around 46.1%.
+Reversely, hybrid NPM-PAC with optimum PAC dosage could enhance permeation flux value almost double or up to 133.8 L/(m2 h), and decreased steady fouling also around 46.1%.
 These resistance phenomena dealt with higher porosity on membrane surface due to PAC addition [40].
-Figure 1 represents the hybrid example of coagulation/flocculation and membrane design that could be used to increase membrane performance and lengthen its lifespan.
+Figure 1 represents the example of hvbrid coagulation/flocculation and membrane design that could be used to increase membrane performance and lengthen its lifespan.